gperdrizet/bartleby/docker_hub_info.md

 ## Repository overview

 Images in this repository require the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) to run and were designed for Kepler GPUs.
 The images may run on more modern hardware, but may not take full advantage of later CUDA compute capabilities.
-The models are loaded with 4 bit quantization via [BitsandBytes](https://github.com/TimDettmers/bitsandbytes) and require ~6 GB of GPU memory.
+The model(s) are loaded with 4 bit quantization via [BitsandBytes](https://github.com/TimDettmers/bitsandbytes) and require max ~5 GB of GPU memory depending on the specific model used.
 Containers must also mount a 'credentials' directory which contains keys, tokens etc. for the relevant accounts.
 The instructions below assume Ubuntu 20.04 and a working Docker (tested with 26.0.0).

 ### 1. Nvidia Container Toolkit set-up